EduardoFarinati/FlexFact-Tina/README.md

 ## How to export your Petri nets

-Click on "Edit &rarr; Textify" and a plain text equivalent of your Petri net will be shown.
-Click on "File &rarr; save" and save this output in a `.net` file.
+Click on "Edit → Textify" and a plain text equivalent of your Petri net will be shown.
+Click on "File → save" and save this output in a `.net` file.

 ## Running the controller